Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - Not mandatory in some countries (e.g. United States).

-- Mixing GM crops with non-GM confounds labeling attempts.
+- Mixing GM crops with non-GM confounds labelling attempts.

-- The ineffectiveness of genetically modified (GM) cotton against the recent whitefly attack in Punjab and Haryana raised more questions regarding the effectiveness of GMO.
+- The ineffectiveness of BT cotton against whitefly attack in Punjab and Haryana has raised more questions.

 - The ban on GM crops is also promoting an illegal market to flourish in India.